EvolvingSysadmin/Practicum/README.md

 ---
-description: Bolstering Small Business Cybersecurity in a Risky World
+description: Striving to Bolster Small Business Cybersecurity in a Risky World
 hidden: true
 ---